Firstyear/prd-blog/blog_source/2019/07/16/cpu_atomics_and_orderings_explained.rst

 measuring the side effects of CPU's asynchronous behaviour.
 While computers are "fast" these attacks will always be possible, because to make a CPU synchronous is *slow* - and asynchronous behaviour will always have measurable side effects.
-Every modern CPU's performance is an illusion of async black magic.
+Every modern CPU's performance is an illusion of async forbidden magic.

 A large portion of the async behaviour comes from the interaction of the CPU, cache, and memory.